iiyji466-jpg/neurolingua/README.md

 # NeuroLingua AI 🧠

-> The world's most advanced AI language،،، acquisition platform.
+> The world's most advanced AI language،،،، acquisition platform.
 > A living AI tutor that evolves with the user — not a course, not a chatbot.